zhemdi/logistic-regression-djl/docs/usage.md

 - `DataLoaderTest.scala`: Ensures that the data loading functionalities are working correctly.
 - `LogisticRegressionTest.scala`: Verifies that the logistic regression model trains and predicts as expected.

-## Loading Datasets

-### Boston Dataset
-To load and process the Boston housing dataset, the `BostonLoader` class converts the median value of owner-occupied homes (medv) into a binary label.

-### Breast Cancer Dataset
-The `BreastCancerLoader` class processes the Wisconsin Diagnostic Breast Cancer dataset, distinguishing between malignant and benign cases.

-### Iris Dataset
-The `IrisLoader` class uses the Iris dataset, but only includes `Iris-setosa` and `Iris-versicolor` for binary classification.

-### Wine Dataset
-The `WineLoader` class processes the Wine dataset and considers only the first two classes for binary classification.